-☑ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(10)].
-The facility has been given a schedule of compliance to meet final effluent limits for E. coli.
-The nine year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, hold a bond election, obtain a construction permit and implement upgrades required to meet effluent limits.
-Due to the high economic burden on this community of the cost of compliance and associated difficulty in raising the necessary funding, the schedule has been established at 9 years in accordance with the Department's "Schedule of Compliance, Policy for Staff Drafting Operating Permits".
-Please see the Cost Analysis for Compliance attached as an appendix to the permit for further detail on how the socio-economic status of the community has impacted this SOC.
+$\square$ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(10)].
+The facility has been given a schedule of compliance to meet final effluent limits for Ammonia.
+The one year schedule of compliance allowed for this facility should provide adequate time to evaluate operations and implement any necessary changes to meet effluent limits.